Reminiscence of 2012 and Forecast for 2013

 Faster, Tygercat!
 Blog!
 Blog!

-I think I remember that one of my resolution of last year was to keep the blogging furnace hot and running.
-Well, that I daresay happened.
-Fourty blog entries have been churned in 2012 (fourty-one, if we count this one), coming out with a satisfying regularity.
-Although a significant dip could be observed in December.
+I think I remember that one of my resolutions for last year was to keep the blogging furnace hot and running.
+Well, that happened, I daresay.
+Forty blog entries have been churned in 2012 (forty-one, if we count this one), coming out with a satisfying regularity.
+Although, a significant dip could be observed in December.
 Because I was slacking?
 Well, not really.
-Rather because the Perl advent calendars were in full swing, and that I ended up contributing both to the classic Perl 5 and the Dancer calendars.
+Rather because the Perl advent calendars were in full swing, and I ended up contributing both to the classic Perl 5 and the Dancer calendars.
 Counting those, my blog tally for 2012 goes up to 51.
-Almost, aaaaaalmost a batting average of one per week.
-Not to shabby.
+Almost, aaaaaalmost, a batting average of one per week.
+Not too shabby.
 Not enough to get me to level up from my Paperman status in the Perl Ironman Challenge, mind you, but I begin to suspect that only Isaac Asimov could ever have been able to keep up with that one.

 2012 was also the year of my first YAPC::EU.
 It being in Frankfurt was just too serenpendious to pass.
 YAPCs are, for me, an occasion to get the pulse of what’s happening in the greater Perl world, but mostly to solidify the strands of my social network.
-And I’m always surprised, even considering how I’m not the most outgoing person ever, and how YAPC only last three short days, of how well that works.
-Beside the myriad of nods, greetings and quick chats, I was able to hook with Martin Evans (aka, the guy you should thank for the lion share of DBD::Oracle’s work in the last year), Gabor and a significant subset of the Dancer crew.
+And I’m always surprised, even considering how I’m not the most outgoing person ever and how YAPC only lasts three short days, of how well that works.
+Besides the myriad of nods, greetings, and quick chats, I was able to hook with Martin Evans (aka, the guy you should thank for the lion share of DBD::Oracle’s work in the last year), Gabor, and a significant subset of the Dancer crew.

-Talking of Dancer… I already had contributed a few patches to the project (both in its 1.0 and 2.0 incarnations), but those meat-space meetings at YAPC caused things to escalate.
-Shortly after my return from Germany, I was absorbed into the core Dancer crew and ever since, well, I try very hard not to make those delightful guys not regret their decision.
+Speaking of Dancer… I already had contributed a few patches to the project (both in its 1.0 and 2.0 incarnations), but the meat-space meetings at YAPC caused things to escalate.
+Shortly after my return from Germany, I was absorbed into the core Dancer crew and ever since, well, I try very hard not to make these delightful guys regret their decision.

 2013 – Namespace Just About to Autovivificate